cadeyrn/enterprise-policy-generator/README.md

 ### Permissions

-Enterprise Policy Generator needs several permissions to work properly.
+Enterprise Policy Generator requires several permissions to work properly.

 #### Mandatory Permissions

-No special permissions are needed to install and use Enterprise Policy Generator!
+No special permissions are required to install and use Enterprise Policy Generator!

 #### Optional Permissions

-This permission is not needed to install and use Enterprise Policy Generator, but Enterprise Policy Generator will ask you at runtime once the following permission is needed:
+This permission is not required to install and use Enterprise Policy Generator, but Enterprise Policy Generator will ask you at runtime when the following permission is required:

 ##### download files and read and modify the browser's download history

-This permission is needed for providing the option to download the generated “policies.json” file or to export configurations.
+This permission is required to provide the option to download the generated “policies.json” file or to export configurations.

 #### Silent Permissions

-Enterprise Policy Generator needs some more permissions, but Firefox does not prompt for the following permissions:
+Enterprise Policy Generator requires additional permissions, but Firefox does not prompt for the following permissions:

 ##### menus

-The menus permission is needed for providing a menu entry in the tools menu to access Enterprise Policy Generator's user interface.
+The menus permission is required to provide a menu entry in the "Tools" menu to access Enterprise Policy Generator's user interface.

 ##### storage
 _(since 2.0.0)_

-The storage permission is needed so that you can save and load configurations.
+The storage permission is required so that you can save and load configurations.

 ## Download